GirlWithoutAFairy/YARGArchipelago-GH-and-RB-forks/README.md

 3. Download the YARGAPClient from https://github.com/energymaster22/YARGAPClient/releases/latest
 4. Download Archipelago from https://github.com/ArchipelagoMW/Archipelago/releases/latest
 5. Set up Archipelago
-6. Download the YARG.apworld from https://github.com/energymaster22/YARGArchipelago/releases/latest
+6. Download any apworlds from the Releases tab.
 7. Double click yarg.apworld to install it into Archipelago
 8. Select "Generate Template Options" from within Archipelago to get a default YAML
 9. Edit YARG.yaml to your liking and put it in your "Players" folder (should be one folder up from the "Templates" folder the previous step opened)